 You can also personally go to the clerk’s office or other specified location, complete a written application, and vote an absentee ballot during the hours specified for casting an absentee ballot.

 Town Office at N8855 Second Street, Westboro – Tuesdays 1:00 – 6:00 PM or Call 715-427-3566 or email firstname.lastname@example.org to set up an appointment.

 Military electors should contact the municipal clerk regarding the deadlines for requesting or submitting an absentee ballot.

-The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on April 4, 2017.
+The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close.
 Any ballots received after the polls close will NOT be counted.